 None of this means that police officers are behaving inappropriately.
 Far from it.
 They’re doing no more than what a non-deliberative approach to justice enjoins them to do: maximising the advantages they have to ensure they get as many convictions as possible.

 Likewise, strategising is not only present in the courtroom, it is essential to how it works.
 Prosecution and defence plan and plot their way through to their desired outcome with little regard for what should actually count - truth and justice (understood as getting what one deserves).

 This month, after one of the UK's biggest ever miscarriages of justice, 39 Post Office workers had their convictions for theft, fraud and false accounting quashed.
-It was revealed that one of the accused was advised by his barrister to plead guilty to avoid a longer prison sentence.
-In fact this is standard practice in UK criminal justice (you get a third off your sentence if you plead guilty to whatever you've been charged with), and outside that system it is known as bribery.
-The maximum custodial sentence that can be imposed by the very court system that regularly uses it is ten years.
+It was revealed that one of the innocent accused was advised by his barrister to plead guilty to avoid a longer prison sentence.
+In fact this is standard practice in UK criminal justice (you get a third off your sentence if you plead guilty to whatever you've been charged with) - a practice which outside that system it is known as bribery.
+The maximum custodial sentence for bribery that can be imposed by the very court system that regularly uses it is ten years.

 Finally, the consensual approach that characterises deliberative decision-making is completely absent in the criminal justice system, where the confrontational alternative is personified in the battles between prosecution and defence so beloved by TV dramas.
 And all of this in a mise-en-scène designed to emphasise inequality and hierarchy, and induce intimidation - the courtroom itself (raised platform for the judge, bowing and scraping, wigs and gowns).